rinwinte/com.pioneer.avr/README.md

 Action Flow Cards:
 * Set volume to
-* Set relative volume to
 * Put device on
 * Put device off
 * Set device on/off
-* Decrease the volume by one step
 * Mute the device
 * Unmute the device
-* Increase the volume by one step
 * Previous track (In internet/H.M.G. source only)
 * Next track (In internet/H.M.G. source only)
 * Play track (In internet/H.M.G. source only)